-We send an Annual Data Questionnaire to all our Octopus Ventures EIS portfolio companies to better understand how they are managing their impact on people and the planet.
+We send an Annual Data Questionnaire to all our Octopus Ventures EIS Service portfolio companies to better understand how they are managing their impact on people and the planet.
 This helps portfolio companies to become more responsible (and ultimately more successful) businesses.
 We look to share best practice from the community and guidance to support progression on responsible business practices within our portfolio.

-Octopus Ventures EIS invests in companies that will help shape our future across health, fintech, deep tech, business-to-business software and consumer sectors.
+The Octopus Ventures EIS Service invests in companies that will help shape our future across health, fintech, deep tech, business-to-business software and consumer sectors.
 This includes the next generation of healthcare solutions, which seek to tackle traditionally taboo areas within health that have been overlooked and help transform people's lives.
 It also invests in financial technology that can bring independence to a much broader group of people, and companies looking to combat climate change.
 Some of the investments we currently hold in the portfolio are:

-- HURR powering the green fashion revolution through a peer-to-peer rental platform, providing access to sustainable luxury fashion. - Foodsteps software platform enabling companies in the food industry to calculate and reduce the carbon footprint of their products. - Raylo developing a sustainable way for customers to access and refurbish electronic devices, contributing to a more circular economy. - iSIZE developing technology to reduce the environmental impact of video streaming caused by the data and energy consumption that it requires.
+- Collectiv Food next generation food supply business, transforming how food is accessed and distributed to cities in a fair, transparent and sustainable supply chain. - Nanosyrinx delivering the future of intracellular medicine through the development of a novel drug delivery platform. - Raylo developed a sustainable way for customers to access and refurbish electronic devices, contributing to a more circular economy. - iSIZE developing technology to reduce the environmental impact of video streaming caused by the data and energy consumption that it requires.